 Dataset properties such as storage layout, fill value, allocation time, or the use of filters

-HDF5 natively interprets and understands structural metadata.
-Structural metadata is always present; even an otherwise-empty file must contain certain metadata to be a valid HDF5 file.
+HDF5 natively interprets and understands library metadata.
+Library metadata is always present; even an otherwise-empty file must contain certain metadata to be a valid HDF5 file.

-Application metadata is defined and provided by a user application is often stored in an HDF5 attribute, and may describe virtually anything.
+User metadata is defined and provided by a user application, is often stored in an HDF5 attribute, and may describe virtually anything.
 For example:

 Minimum and maximum valid values in a dataset